Skip to main content

 Popular posts from this blog

-Lost malls of the Bay Area: San Mateo Fashion Island (1981—1995)
+Lost malls: San Mateo Fashion Island (1981—1995)

-Top 10 largest malls in Northern California by size
+Top 10 largest malls in Northern California

 Looking to explore the biggest shopping destinations in Northern California?
-Here's a ranked list of the 10 largest malls in the region, based on Gross Leasable Area (GLA)—the total floor space available for retail tenants.
+Here's a ranked list of the 10 largest malls in the region, based on Gross Leasable Area (GLA)—which usually includes in-line tenants, common area, and anchors.
 GLA figures are sourced from mall operators and industry data, though slight variations may exist due to rounding or differing definitions.
-Whether you're a retail enthusiast, real estate researcher, or mall nostalgia buff, these are the heavyweights of Northern California shopping: Top 10 largest malls in Northern California (by retail space) 1.
+Whether you're a retail enthusiast, real estate researcher, or mall nostalgia buff, these are the heavyweights of Northern California shopping: Top 10 largest malls in Northern California 1.
 Westfield Valley Fair - San Jose Valley Fair Mall, the largest mall in Northern California, is a luxury retail destination—just minutes from Apple’s headquarters in Cupertino.
 1,960,000~ sq. ft.
 Visit Westfield Valley Fair 2.
 San Francisco Centre - San Francisco 1,500,000~ sq. ft.
 A flagship urban mall combining historic architecture with luxury retailers.
-Now facing a wave of tenant closures and vacancy....
+Now facing a wave of tenant closures and vacancy.
+Vi...